Statistical inference for rough volatility: Minimax Theory: Proof of the results of Section

-Since $k_2'-k_1' \geq 3$, this is bounded in absolute value by $C 2^{-2jH-2p}|k_2'-k_1'|^{2H-2}$.
-All other variances and covariances of interest to apply Proposition \ref{prop:covariance_gaussian_product} are controled similarly and we can apply this Proposition.
+Since $k_2'-k_1' \geq 3$, the absolute value of this last quantity is bounded by $C 2^{-2jH-2p}|k_2'-k_1'|^{2H-2}$.
+All other variances and covariances of interest are controlled similarly and we can apply Proposition \ref{prop:covariance_gaussian_product}.
 Therefore, the covariance between

 and